akshatasProjects/JS-Algo-freeCodeCamp/JS-FootballTeamCards/ReadMe.md

 15. Inside the body of the callback function, you will need to return a template literal `` which will contain the HTML content for the player cards.

+16. Inside the div, add an h2 element which contains the name parameter.
+Since you are working with template literals, you will need to use an embedded expression for the name parameter

+17. Before the ${name} expression, add a new embedded expression.
+Inside that expression, use a ternary operator to check if isCaptain is true.
+If so, return "(Captain)" otherwise return an empty string.

+18. The .map() method will return a new array of player-card items separated by commas.
+    To remove the commas between each player-card so it does not show up on screen, chain the .join() method to the .map() method.
+Pass an empty string as the argument for the .join() method.

+19. Use the .addEventListener() method on playersDropdownList.
+Inside the event listener, pass in a "change" event type and an empty callback function.

+20. Inside the callback function, add a console.log with the value of e.target.value

+21. The next step would be to reset the content for the playerCards element.
+Inside the callback function, access the innerHTML property of the playerCards element and assign it a value of an empty string

+22. The next step would be to add a switch statement which will check for the user's selection from the player dropdown menu and filter out cards based on the player's positions.
+Add a switch statement and use e.target.value for the expression.

+23. Add a new case for "midfielder" that checks if player.position equals "midfielder" following the same pattern from the previous step.

+24. For the default clause, call the setPlayerCards function without any arguments passed in.

 <!-- Notes -->

 Object.freeze(obj) - The next step is to ensure that you can't modify this object by adding or removing any properties.